 Applications for Aldi's graduate scheme are open all year round.
 However, its website states that positions are filled quickly, particularly in the autumn, so it's worth applying early.

 There are five stages to Aldi's recruitment process – an online application; an online psychometric test; a five-minute 'Who am I?' video; a group assessment and a final interview with a regional managing director.
-We asked Richard for his advice on excelling at the 'Who am I?' video, the group interview and the second, final interview.
+We asked Richard for his advice on excelling at the 'Who am I?' video, the group assessment and the second, final interview.
 Read our article on psychometric testing for more guidance on this part of the process

 Use the five-minute 'Who am I?' video to show off your skills